YaoGroup/DIFFICE_jax/README.md

 `DIFFICE_jax` is an open-source software.
 All code within the project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](https://github.com/YaoGroup/DIFFICE_jax/tree/main/LICENSE) file.

 ## Citation
-Y. Wang and C.-Y. Lai, "DIFFICE-jax: Differentiable neural-network solver for data assimilation of ice shelves in JAX," under review, 2025
+Wang, Y. and Lai, C.Y., 2025.
+DIFFICE-jax: Differentiable neural-network solver for data assimilation of ice shelves in JAX.
+Journal of Open Source Software, 10(109), p.7254.
 ```
 @article{wang2025diffice,
   title={DIFFICE-jax: Differentiable neural-network solver for data assimilation of ice shelves in JAX},